chicio/chicio.github.io/_posts/2017-05-13-first-threejs-scene.md

 We also create a geometry and a material for the light:
   - the geometry is a sphere with radius 0
-  - the material is a complete emissive physically based material In fact, the `MeshStandardMaterial` is the three.js implementation of a physically based material (so it real: three.js rocks with physically based rendering :open_mouth:).
+  - the material is a complete emissive physically based material In fact, the `MeshStandardMaterial` is the three.js implementation of a physically based material (so it's real: three.js rocks with physically based rendering :open_mouth:).

 ```javascript